 As described in the section titled "Dividend Policy," we currently do not anticipate paying dividends on shares of our common stock in the foreseeable future.
 If, however, we make cash or other property distributions on shares of our common stock (other than certain pro rata distributions of shares of our common stock), such distributions will constitute dividends for U.S. federal income tax purposes to the extent paid from our current earnings and profits for that taxable year or accumulated earnings and profits, as determined under U.S. federal income tax principles.
-Amounts not treated as dividends for U.S. federal income tax purposes to the shares of our common stock, but not below zero.
+Amounts not treated as dividends for U.S. federal income tax purposes will constitute a return of capital and will first be applied against and reduce a non-U.S. holder's adjusted tax basis in the shares of our common stock, but not below zero.
 Any excess will be treated as gain realized on the sale or other disposition of shares of our common stock and will be treated as described under the section titled "-Gain on Sale or Other Disposition of Shares of Our Common Stock" below.